pritidesai/openwhisk-build/README.md

     task.tekton.dev/finalize-runtime-with-function created
     pipeline.tekton.dev/build-openwhisk-app created
     ```

     </details>

-## Building OpenWhisk-compatible Applications for Knative using the pipeline
+## Building OpenWhisk-compatible applications for Knative using the pipeline

 In this section, we will describe how to use the pipeline to build and deploy Serverless application images for the following popular OpenWhisk languages using some sample functions: